-Day 1, Afternoon: The Wells and Sheep of La Ginebreda
+Afternoon day 1: The wells and sheep of La Ginebreda

-A stone’s throw from Moià, and within its geographical boundaries, lies one of the most fantastical and frequently visited sites in the county: the Toll Caves.
+A stone’s throw from Moià, and within its geographical boundaries, lies one of the most fantastical and frequently visited sites in the region: the Toll Caves.
 Explorations have led to the discovery that humans and wild prehistoric animals once lived here.
 Open to the public under supervised visits, the beautiful and unusual galleries stretch for over a kilometre.
-The guide explains many curious facts, including how the caves were rediscovered in modern times, what has been found there and what excavations are presently underway.
-He also revealed that long, long ago the sea ran through this place.
+The guide explains many curious facts, including how the caves were rediscovered in modern times, what has been found here and what excavations are presently underway in this place where the sea once ran through long, long ago.

-Leaving the church behind you brings you to the monument dedicated to the very same Casanova.
-At one the end of the square, where the statue is, a sequence of manor houses with Modernist touches catches the eye.
-We also notice that we are on Carrer de Richard Wagner and the façades of the houses are inscribed with the names of the composer’s operas.
+Leaving the church behind you brings you to the monument dedicated to Casanova himself.
+At one end of the square, where the statue is, a sequence of manor houses with modernista touches catches the eye.
+Note that you're on C/ de Richard Wagner and the façades of the houses are inscribed with the names of the composer’s operas.
 This unlikely homage is due to the fact that Francesc Viñas i Dordal – one of the best tenors to ever have performed works by the German composer – was born here.
-We end our tour of Moià with a peaceful wander around the town’s delightful wooded park.
+Your tour Moià comes to an end with a peaceful wander around the town’s delightful wooded park.

-We are going to spend the last day of this break thoroughly exploring L’Estany, one of the most interesting towns in the county for various reasons.
-There is a spectacular feat of 18 th -century engineering which still performs the same function even now, drawing water from the plain.
-This is the source of the town’s name, which means pond.
+You'll spend the last day of your getaway thoroughly exploring L’Estany, one of the most interesting towns in the region for various reasons.
+There's a spectacular feat of 18th-century engineering which still performs the same function even now, drawing water from the plain.
+This is the source of the town’s name, which means 'pond'.
 Even though the landscape was probably more beautiful when the water was on the surface, it caused disease; plus, the monks at the local Augustine monastery needed the land in order to cultivate crops.
 The solution was to build a dry stone ‘mine’ extending to almost half a kilometre in length.
-If you wish to visit this underground network of artificial channels, we recommend you head to the La Mina Visitors Centre to find out about the guided tours they offer.
+If you want to visit this underground network of artificial channels, we recommend you head to the La Mina Visitors Centre to find out about the guided tours they offer.

 The Visitors Centre is situated in part of the former outbuildings of the Santa Maria de L’Estany Monastery, a fine example of the Romanesque style.
 Of particular note are the tops of the columns in the cloister: 72 capitals decorated with sculpted biblical scenes, heraldic icons and plant motifs.
 Founded in 1080, the monastery also contains a truly Gothic image of Mary sculpted out of a single block of alabaster.

-Rooted in history and set in stone, we bid farewell to the county of Moianès.
+Rooted in history and set in stone, it's time to bid farewell to Moianès.